Puff Pastry Boar Tusk Bracelets - Outlander on STARZ Episode 114

 (My new Outlander Kitchen should be installed by the end of next week.
-Good thing I have a cocktail planned for Episode 115 – they don’t require a kitchen either.)
+Good thing I have cocktails planned for Episode 115 - they don't require a kitchen either.)

 Buttery and bacony appetizers inspired by Ellen Fraser’s boar tusk bracelets, passed on to Claire by Jenny.